JNRowe/versionah/doc/background.rst

 formulating complicated lisp functions with ``number-to-string`` and ``string-to-number`` in emacs_.

-Now :program:`versionah` is born, and I should be able to realise those dreams!
+Now |progref| is born, and I should be able to realise those dreams!

 Version numbers
 ===============